 RUN: INSURTECH FUNDING

-There is still plenty of cash around for the right insurtech concept and once the consolidation process is wrapped up in the UK broker sector, perhaps investment funds and VC backers will be even more keen to build up digital brands?
+There is still plenty of cash around for the right insurtech concept and once the consolidation process is wrapped up in the UK broker sector, perhaps investment funds and VC backers will be even keener to build up digital brands.

 GROW: HEALTHCARE GROWTH